 Was the story of Noah’s flood allegorical?

-While the Bible does contain many parables and metaphors, I see little evidence that the story of Noah’s ark is intended as anything but a literal story.
+While the Bible does contain many parables and metaphors, and some parts could be read as allegorical, I see little evidence to suggest that the story of Noah’s ark was intended as anything but a literal story.

 Firstly, we have Noah who is listed in the genealogies of Genesis 5, 1 Chronicles 1, and Luke 3.
 Noah also had three sons: Shem, Ham and Japheth.
-So unless Noah’s wife was impregnated by a particularly potent metaphor, we must accept that Noah was a literal person.
+So unless Noah’s wife was impregnated by a metaphor or an allegory, we must accept that Noah was a literal person.

 Third, God Himself refers back to the flood in Isaiah: